CuteLittleGoat/WnG_Tools/Audio/docs/Documentation.md

 localStorage key: audio.settings
 ```

-If Firebase is not configured or cannot be accessed, the module should use local browser storage and show that shared persistence is unavailable.
+If Firebase is not configured or cannot be accessed, the module should use local storage and communicate that shared persistence is unavailable.

 Firebase setup belongs in: